Skip to main content

 Native Range

-Native to China, Korea, Japan, and Vietnam, occurring in open woodlands, forest margins, and disturbed areas at elevations from sea level to 6,500 feet (2,000 m).
+Native to China, Korea, Japan, and Vietnam, growing in open woodlands, forest margins, and disturbed ground from sea level to 6,500 feet (2,000 m) elevation.
 Introduced to the United States in 1908 by USDA plant explorer Frank Meyer primarily for fire blight resistance breeding.
-Classified as invasive in 28 U.S. states.
+Now naturalized and listed as invasive across 28 U.S. states in the eastern and southeastern regions where bird-dispersed seeds establish in old fields, roadsides, and forest margins.

 Suggested Uses